Integrate RADIUS authentication with Azure Multi-Factor Authentication Server

 - Configure the RADIUS timeout to 60 seconds so that there is time to validate the user's credentials, perform two-step verification, receive their response, and then respond to the RADIUS access request.

-Learn how to integrate with RADIUS authentication if you have Azure AD Multi-Factor Authentication in the cloud.
+Learn how to integrate with RADIUS authentication if you have Microsoft Entra multifactor authentication in the cloud.